SassDoc/sassdoc.github.io/configuration/index.md

 SassDoc tries to make sure you always use an up-to-date version.
 If it is not the case, it will prompt you to update your current version.
 You can disable this behaviour by using the `no-update-notifier` option.

 <p class="note  note--info"><strong>Note:</strong> you can also use the CLI option <code>--no-update-notifier</code>.</p>

+## Verbose

+SassDoc will output messages at the various documentation process states.

 {% include routes.html %}